xCounsel/adminpays/docs/trademarks.md

 {:.note title="Decision of the Moscow Arbitration court as of 28 November 2011 in case no. A40-40435/2011"}

-# The same font in the domain name and trademark is a sign of their close connection
+# The same font in a trademark and a domain name may show their connection

 The disputed designation of the domain name and the protected trademark are executed by one font of the Latin alphabet, and at their reading it develops a strong belief about their close relationship.
 {:.note title="Decision of the Moscow Arbitration court as of 08 April 2011 in case no. A40-152587/2010"}